-The TPO or advisory committee chairman may call for an emergency meeting of their respective board or committee when, in their opinion, an emergency exists which requires immediate action.
+The TPO or advisory committee Chairman may call for an emergency meeting of their respective board or committee when, in their opinion, an emergency exists which requires immediate action.
 When such meetings are called, each member shall be notified of the meeting date, time, location, and purpose.
 No business, other than the notified purpose, shall be addressed at that meeting.

 If after reasonable diligence, it becomes impossible to give notice to each member, such failure shall not affect the legality of the emergency meeting if a quorum is present.
-The minutes of each emergency meeting shall show the manner and method by which notice of such meeting was given to each member of the TPO or advisory committee.
+The minutes of each emergency meeting shall show the manner and method by which notice of such meeting was given to each member of the TPO.

-Emergency meetings should be scheduled to allow a seven-day public notice, whenever possible, and will be noticed as described above in Goal 1: Inform the Public.
-In the event a seven-days public notice is not possible, at least a 24-hour advance public notice of the emergency meeting shall be given to local media services before the time the meeting is held.
+Emergency meetings should be scheduled to allow seven day public notice, whenever possible, and will be noticed as described above.
+In the event seven days public notice is not possible, at least a 24-hour advance public notice of the emergency meeting shall be given to local media services before the time the meeting is held.